 It’s a bit spartan, yet plenty intimidating for a defensive shotgun

 It handles, points and shoots extremely well.
 Those sexy LPA sights are what really make this shotgun pop.
 (It’s also available as 930 Tactical – 8 Shot SPX – Pistol Grip for those who prefer such things.)

 RELIABILITY * * * *

-It it has fed & fired everything I’ve thrown at it, but if you let it get dirty enough, it will have difficulty extracting & ejecting the empties.
+It it has fed and fired every ammo I’ve thrown at it with no malfunctions, but if you let it get dirty enough, it will have difficulty extracting and ejecting the empties.
 As you’d expect.

 CUSTOMIZE THIS * * * * *

 A sling and a flashlight are the only things missing.
 You could add optics, but why?

 OVERALL RATING * * * *1/2

 A terrific entry-level semi-automatic defensive shotgun for the price of a good pump.